 Our Bodysuits are Designed with Your Pup in Mind

-We Put our Lycra Bodysuit to the Test
+We Put our Supra Bodysuit to the Test

-Overheating was our biggest concern when we introduced our Lycra Bodysuit.
-In 2004, we had a study conducted by the University of California, Davis School of Veterinary Medicine to determine if our Lycra Bodysuit was safe to wear and wouldn’t cause overheating.
+Overheating was our biggest concern when we introduced our Supra Bodysuit.
+In 2004, we had a study conducted by the University of California, Davis School of Veterinary Medicine to determine if our Supra Bodysuit was safe to wear and wouldn’t cause overheating.